How to MIG Weld Stainless to Mild Steel: Step by Step

 Another factor that determines how much heat goes into the metals is the traveling speed.
 When you use stainless wire, you always weld at a faster speed.

-Inductance is helpful with the short-circuit mode because it controls how long the arc stays on.
+Inductance is helpful with the short-circuit mode because it controls how long the arc stays on at each short-circuit.
 High inductance makes the arc last longer, resulting in a hotter arc.

-Inductance is very helpful when welding with a stainless wire to control the sluggish weld metal.
-You always set a high inductance.
-As a result, you have a flatter bead with fewer spatter and improved toe fusion.
+Inductance is helpful with stainless wire to improve the sluggish weld metal.
+With a high setting, you have a flatter bead with less spatter and improved toe fusion.

 If your welder doesn’t have an inductance control, the manufacturer has set an embedded value that you cannot change.

-10. Stainless to mild steel needs a modified working angle
+10. Stainless to mild steel welding needs a modified working angle

 Passing the bead on a stainless to mild steel joint is like typical stainless welding with one main difference.
 You point the wire slightly more on the stainless component.
 As a result, the final bead will be symmetrical with good fusion at the toes, no matter the uneven working angle.